5 Steps to Simplify Your Sermon Prep When You Get "Lifed!"

-You get life'd when your week goes awry and you get squished by surprises:
+We get lifed when the week goes awry and we get squished by surprises:

-The parish administrator is suddenly out of commission before Sunday bulletins are printed, and you can't remember that computer's password.
+• The parish administrator is suddenly out of commission before Sunday bulletins are printed, and we can't remember that computer's password.

 The ride I had arranged for my kids to get to a church choral camp—an eight hours' drive from home—fell through.